 As another example, a New York Times webpage may have a headline bar, sports, news items, and a copyright notice.
 A user may search for keywords such as “New York Times legal information.”

-There is probably some webpage on the New York Times web site that provides much legal information.
+There is probably some webpage on the New York Times website that provides much legal information.
 But the keywords may also match a news page that does not provide the relevant search results.
-To provide more meaningful information about a webpage, it is useful to figure out that the webpage is mainly about the news item, and that the other content available on that webpage is slightly relevant but not the most important in that webpage.
+To provide more meaningful information about a webpage, it is useful to figure out that the webpage is mainly about the news item.
+The other content available on that webpage is slightly relevant but not the most important in that webpage.

 Thus, splitting up a webpage into different sections is useful to provide more relevant search results.

 A page may be broken down into multiple blocks, such as main content, heading, footer, advertising, main navigation, and so on.
-Each of those blocks could be considered a separate segment and a separate semantic unit of a page that maybe, or is unrelated to the other segments.
-Some blocks could be joined together into one segment if the may appear to be related.
+Each block could be considered a separate segment and a separate semantic unit of a page that may be unrelated to the other segments.
+Some blocks could be joined together into one segment if they may appear to be related.
 Other blocks may be broken down into smaller blocks.
-The patent filing describes rules that it might follow to join blocks together or to separate blocks into smaller units.
+The patent filing describes rules that it might follow to join blocks together or separate blocks into smaller units.

 Another patent filing from Yahoo, which I discussed in The Importance of Page Layout in SEO detailed how the search engine might identify different parts of pages to try to find the most important parts of the page.
 This segmentation approach takes that a few steps further.

 Some Other Benefits of Using Web Page Segmentation

 In addition to improving search by placing more weight upon the content found in the main content area of a page, there are other reasons why segmentation of a page can be helpful.

 1) A page may contain segments that focus on different topics, such as on a news page, and segments of that page may be given categories that differ from each other.